-Hazard S L R Hazardous Condition Severity Control Measures S L R 4.1 Reducing the risk - visitors and contractors 4 4 16 Asymptomatic visitors / contractors introducing the virus to the company Non vaccinated individuals contracting the Covid-19 virus see Individuals and groups contracting COVID-19 Confirmation of a negative Lateral Flow Device within the last 48 hours {required where the national rate of infection is below 80 per 100,000 for a period of three weeks.
-Encourage the use of 4 2 8
+To minimise the numbe y visits to factories plants and wareho Hazard S L R Hazardous Condition Severity Control Measures S L R 4.1 Reducing the risk - visitors and contractors To minimise the number of unnecessary visits to site 4 4 16 Asymptomatic visitors / contractors introducing the virus to the company Non vaccinated individuals contracting the Covid-19 virus see Appendix 10} Individuals and groups contracting COVID-19 Confirmation of a negative Lateral Flow Device within the last 48 hours {required where the national rate of infection is below 80 per 100,000 for a period of three weeks.
+Encourage the use of Microsoft Teams etc., where possible to reduce site visits.
+Establishing host responsibilities related to COVID-19.
+Provide any necessary training for people who act as hosts for visitors.
+Pre book visits/ appointments where possible to control numbers onsite Reception doors to be always 'controlled' to prevent unauthorized entry Maintaining a record of all visitors.
+Encouraging visitors to use hand sanitiser or handwashing facilities as they enter the premises.
+4 2 8 4.2 Providing and explaining available guidance 4 4 16 People entering site unaware of the requirements for reduced social contact, hygiene, and adequate Individuals and groups contracting COVID-19 Restricted area for delivery drivers with designated waiting, 'drop off point'.
+Control access into the business premises.
+Hygiene facilities available 4 2 8

 Document Control (Uncontrolled When Printed)

-Issue No: RA/CV 001-1 Version: 24 Dete: 46/00/2024
+Issue No: RA/CV 001-1 Version: 28 Doto 11/01/2022

-Prepared by: M. Pearson Date: 16/09/2021
+Prepared by: M. Pearson Date:

-Position: GHSM Page 8 of 22
+Position: GHSM 1 Page 9 of 25